 Centuries went by.
 There were short periods of conflict followed by long periods of cooperation between the world of Islam and the worlds of other faiths.
 The traces of these interactions have shaped the perceptions of Islam in the modern global consciousness.

 Much of the work on Islamic history suffers from the limitation of an excessive focus on the Middle East.
 Islam is a global enterprise.
 The center of gravity of the Islamic world is closer to Delhi, Lahore and Kuala Lumpur than it is to Cairo and Baghdad.
 This work seeks to capture the panorama of Islamic history as it vaults the Afro-Eurasian continent from Morocco to Indonesia.

-The encyclopedia is the work of Dr. Nazeer Ahmed, a scientist, scholar, historian, philanthropist and legislator.
-Much of the work first appeared in the Minaret magazine, New York during 1995-97 and was later compiled into a two-volume treatise “Islam in Global History – from the death of Prophet Muhammed to the First World War”.
-More articles have been added recently to capture some of the critical moments in the twentieth and twenty-first centuries.
+The encyclopedia is the work of Prof. Dr. Nazeer Ahmed, a scientist, inventor, historian, legislator, entrepreneur and philanthropist.
+Much of the work first appeared in the Minaret magazine, New York during 1994-97 and was later compiled into a two-volume treatise “Islam in Global History – from the death of Prophet Muhammed (peace be upon him) to the First World War”.
+More articles have been added over the years to capture some of the critical moments in the twentieth and twenty-first centuries.
 The book was first published by Suhail Academy, Lahore and was later republished in the United States.
 It has been translated into Urdu, Farsi, Hindi and Malayalam.

-The material in this encyclopedia may be used for reference and study by scholars, students and non-profit organizations provided due credit is given to the authors and the web site http://www.historyofislam.com.
-(Cross reference www.IRFI.org).
+The material in this encyclopedia may be used for reference and study by scholars, students and non-profit organizations provided due credit is given to the authors and the website http://www.historyofislam.com.